harding/scaling-book/x.payment_batching/payment_batching.md

 of many wallets (including Bitcoin Core), and should be easy to implement in custom wallets and payment-sending solutions.
-On the downside, use of the technique can lead to temporary unexpected behavior for the receivers of payments and may result in a reduction of privacy.
+On the downside, use of the technique can lead to temporary unexpected behavior for the receivers of payments, a possible inability to fee bump, and may result in a reduction of privacy.

 ## Transaction size per receiver